Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 ⇒ Central Greek Aegean MTB

 Crete is not only the largest Greek island but also one of the most beautiful.
-This spectacular island, also known as the Island of Minos, offers everything you could possibly wish for on an active holiday in Greece, making it one of the top 10 Greek islands for cyclists.
+This spectacular island, also known as the Island of Minos, is the birthplace of the Greek national dance Syrtaki and offers everything you could possibly wish for on an active holiday in Greece.
+Crete is undoubtedly one of the top 10 Greek islands for cyclists.
 Discover an island of incredible beauty with varied landscapes, unspoilt nature, archaeological treasures and crystal-clear blue sea.
 With its year-round mild climate and miles of sandy beaches, Crete is a true jewel of the Aegean Sea.
 The historic Palace of Knossos, the rugged, mountainous island landscapes, the world-famous Samaria Gorge and the Elafonisi Nature Park are among the top attractions waiting to be explored.
 At the end of the day, the incredible, colourful sunsets are sure to make your holiday on Crete unforgettable. ⇒ All about the tour

 In summer, a maximum temperature of 29°C (84°F) can be expected during the day in north and inland Greece with a maximum of around 5°C (41°F) in winter.
-The area along the Adriatic coast and in the Aegean Sea offer a Mediterranean climate with summers being predominantly sunny and dry.
+The area around the Ionian and Aegean Sea offer a Mediterranean climate with summers being predominantly sunny and dry.
 The average maximum temperature in summer is 30°C (86°F), while the weather in winter tends to be rainy and mild, depending on the region.
 In southern Greece, such as on the island of Crete, winter temperatures can remain as warm as 25°C (77°F) during the day with very little rain.

-The summer months from July to September are the best times for beachside or family holidays on one of our Multi-Adventure Cruises.
+The summer months from July to September are the best times for beachside or family vacations in Greece on one of our Multi-Adventure Cruises.
 Temperatures can often reach 30°C (86°F) while the water temperature remains a pleasant 23°C (73°F) until October.

 European citizens, both adults and children, require a valid passport or identity card for entry into Greece.
 In accordance with current Greek border regulations, a valid passport photo must accompany a child’s identity card.
 It is no longer sufficient for a child to be registered in the passport of an accompanying adult.
 The entry document must be valid for the intended duration of the stay.